Investing Simple Logo

 In fact, many investment firms cater to international clients.

-The Securities and Exchange Commission and our government actually encourage foreign investments in the equities and debt markets that fund US capital markets and the US economy.
-Why is this?
-It’s because non-US citizens and foreign investors bring in a lot of money to US markets!
+The Securities and Exchange Commission and US government agencies encourage foreign investments in the equities and debt markets that fund US capital markets and support the US economy.
+Foreign investors bring substantial capital into US markets, which contributes to market liquidity and growth.

-It is also wise to diversify your portfolio with stocks from multiple different countries.
-This is known as global market exposure.
+Diversifying your portfolio with stocks from multiple countries is considered prudent investing, known as global market exposure.

-However, there are some extra hoops that non-US citizens have to jump through to get US stocks in their portfolios.
-You can open an online trading account with some US brokers, even as a foreigner, but more documentation will be required.
+However, non-US citizens often face additional requirements to invest directly in US stocks.
+You can open an online trading account with some US brokers, even as a foreigner, but expect more documentation and verification to comply with regulatory standards.

 Don't forget to grab your free stock worth up to $200 from Robinhood today!